YanaSn0/AutoHotkey/README.md

 Sibe button 2 opens Ditto if it's installed (better clipboard manager).

-Hold left then click right to copy.
+Hold left and press right to copy.

 Hold left and press right 2 times to select all.